LiaScript/liascript.github.com/content/english/blog/028_how-to-code-in-python-3.md

 draft: false
 author: André Dietrich
 image: "/images/post/python3.png"
-description: DigitalOcean’s How To Code in Python 3 tutorial series translated to LiaScript with interactive PyScript examples.
+description: DigitalOcean's How To Code in Python 3 tutorial series translated to LiaScript with interactive PyScript examples.
 categories:
-    - Examples
+    - Case Study
 tags:
+    - Python
-    - LiaScript
+    - Code
-    - Books
+    - Programming
-    - Coding
+    - LiveEditor
 ---

 This is a port of DigitalOcean’s How To Code in Python 3 tutorial series by Lisa Tagliaferri translated to LiaScript with interactive PyScript examples.